 Trying to determine what is actual brain damage and what may stem from other causes can be difficult.
 Symptoms that seem to relate to the injury may actually come from medicines, migraine headaches, other pain in the body, depression or preoccupation with job status, financial loss, or ongoing litigation.

-The effects on the family of someone who’s suffered TBI can be as bad or even worse than what the victim is experiencing.
-Stress levels skyrocket as loved ones cope with the physical and emotional changes in the victim, and interpersonal relationships are strained.
+The effects on the family of someone who’s suffered TBI can be as bad or even worse than what the person is experiencing.
+Stress levels skyrocket as loved ones cope with the physical and emotional changes in the person, and interpersonal relationships are strained.

 Convincing a Jury